Community Partnerships: Spring 2019

 Sexual violence affects people of all genders, races, ethnicities, socio-economic statuses, abilities, religions, and sexual orientations.

 At BLO, we believe that art can be a catalyst for conversation, for healing, and for action.
 Our Spring of 2019 Season places issues of sexual violence and power in focus with two new productions:

-The Handmaid’s Tale, an operatic adaptation of Margaret Atwood’s classic novel by Poul Ruders, invokes a dark fictional near-future, set in a fundamentalist theocracy.
+The Handmaid’s Tale, an operatic adaptation by Poul Ruders of Margaret Atwood’s classic novel, invokes a dark fictional near-future, set in a fundamentalist theocracy.
 We see the story through the narrative of one Handmaid of Gilead, a woman stripped of her name and her rights, forced to bear children for the elite.

 By presenting these two works side-by-side, BLO is striving to create an inclusive platform for crucial dialogue—but we also recognize that we have much to learn.
 This Season, we are partnering with two leading social service organizations in the Boston community, the Boston Area Rape Crisis Center and Casa Myrna.
 These unique community partnerships will:

 - Deepen BLO’s understanding of the dynamics of sexual and intimate partner violence through workshops and trainings.